chyyran/DesuraTools-py/readme.md

 Input your Desura username and press "Load Games".
 Ensure the correct Steam ID is selected.
 DesuraTools will automatically save your settings.
 Note: **Private Desura profiles are unsupported.
 A Steam account must have been logged on at least once on your computer for it to show in the list**

 You can select multiple games using CTRL, or the "Select All" button.
-Right-click on a game, or multipe games, for more options.
+Right-click on a game, or multiple games, for more options.

 Features
 --------